 An effort will be made to talk to the family if possible and start some form of assistance for the family if necessary.
 If this procedure is not effective, the target will be interrogated, and possibly a house search will be performed for further evidence gathering and also confiscation of elements relevant to the investigation.

 Based on what additional elements are found, this could lead to the person being incarcerated (or locked up in an institution for minors) or let go.

+Search for similar images

+Search on IP addresses

+Dark web search